svetlyobg/CMDcommands/README.md

 echo Finished - disconnecting from VPN... rasphone.exe -h "ChangeMeVPN-NAME"
 ```
-At the end, navigate to C:\Users\%username%\AppData\Roaming\Microsoft\Network\Connections\Pbk and edit the rasphone.pbk file by changing PreviewUserPw=0 from 1 to 0
+At the end, navigate to C:\Users\$env:UserName\AppData\Roaming\Microsoft\Network\Connections\Pbk and edit the rasphone.pbk file by changing PreviewUserPw=0 from 1 to 0

 ## Disable Windows 10 PIN